-Although a bamboo flooring is gorgeous on its own, most of us like to warm up a space, add color, or define a seating area with an area rug.
-It’s also a wise idea to use mats in areas that are likely to experience a great deal of traffic such as foyers, hallways and stairs, and also in places where spills might be more likely to occur, like in front of the kitchen sink.
-But before you select that door mat or area rug, there are a few things worth considering if you want to keep your bamboo flooring looking good for years to come …
+Although bamboo flooring is gorgeous on its own, most of us like to warm-up space, add color, or define a seating area with an area rug.
+It’s also a wise idea to use mats in areas that are likely to experience a great deal of traffic, such as foyers, hallways, and stairs, and places where spills might be more likely to occur, like in front of the kitchen sink.
+But before you select that doormat or area rug, there are a few things worth considering if you want to keep your bamboo flooring looking good for years to come …

-Strand woven is the hardest type of wood flooring on the market, but that doesn’t mean it can’t scratch.
-That means it’s advisable to stay away from fibers like coir, a natural but rough material used in the construction of many door mats, and jute rugs.
-That scratchy rough texture is great for removing soil and grit from the soles of shoes, but the flip side of the coin is that it can also damage your bamboo flooring, especially with people stamping and rubbing their feet on it as they enter your home!
+Additionally, although strand woven bamboo is the hardest type of wood flooring on the market, that doesn’t mean it can’t scratch.
+That means it’s advisable to stay away from fibers like coir, a natural but rough material used in the construction of many doormats, and jute rugs.
+That scratchy, rough texture is great for removing soil and grit from the soles of shoes, but the flip side of the coin is that it can also damage your bamboo flooring, especially with people stamping and rubbing their feet on it as they enter your home!
 (Of course, if you find a coir or jute mat with a natural rubber backing, you’ll probably be okay!)
-There are companies that make door mats with thick natural rubber backings that hold them in place and that won’t damage your bamboo floor.
+Some companies make doormats with thick natural rubber backings that hold them in place, and that won’t damage your bamboo floor.
 You can even find mats made from 100% recycled rubber that are attractive and safe for your floor.

 Why Natural Rubber?

 Natural rubber rug pads have been on the market for over three decades and have a proven track record for performance and safety.
 Plus, natural rubber is a renewable resource that won’t stick to your flooring over time like a less expensive PVC (polyvinyl chloride) pad will.